 Until now, green computing research has largely relied on few, short-term power measurements to characterize the energy use of enterprise computing.
 This paper brings new and comprehensive power datasets through Powernet, a hybrid sensor network that monitors the power and utilization of the IT systems in a large academic building.
-Over more than two years, we have collected power data from 250+ individual computing devices and have monitored a subset of CPU and network loads.
+Over more than two years, we have collected power data from 250+individual computing devices and have monitored a subset of CPU and network loads.
 This dense, long-term monitoring allows us to extrapolate the data to a detailed breakdown of electricity use across the building's computing systems.

-Our datasets provide an opportunity to examine assumptions commonly made in green computing.
+Our datasets provide an opportunity to examine data analysis and methodology techniques used in green computing research.
 We show that power variability both between similar devices and over time for a single device can lead to cost or savings estimates that are off by 15-20%.
 Extending the coverage of measured devices and the duration (to at least one month) significantly reduces errors.
 Lastly, our experiences with collecting data and the subsequent analysis lead to a better understanding of how one should go about power characterization studies.
-We provide several methodology guidelines for future green computing research.
+We provide several methodology guidelines for the green computing community.
+The data from the Powernet deployment can be found at http://sing.stanford.edu/maria/powernet.